harrisonlabollita/harrisonlabollita/README.md

 ### Hi, I'm Harry 👋

-I'm a graduate student [Arizona State University](https://abotana.physics.asu.edu/people) working in the [Botana Group](https://abotana.physics.asu.edu).
-I use and develop computational tools to study strongly correlated materials.
-Specifically, I study the electronic structure of rare-earth nickelates using ab-initio methods.
+I'm a Flatiron Research Fellow in the Center for Computational Quantum Physics at the Flatiron Institute.
+I used and develop computational many-body methods to study the electronic structure of strongly correlated materials.
 Some of my recent publications can be found [here](https://scholar.google.com/citations?user=_w0ijEAAAAAJ&hl=en&oi=ao).

 #### Reserach Interests 👨‍🔬
 - Modeling strongly correlated electron materials using DFT+DMFT